Reed Baker-Whiting

-Reed Baker-Whiting (born March 31, 2005) is an American professional soccer player who plays as a right-back, left-back, or midfielder for Major League Soccer club Seattle Sounders FC.
+Reed Baker-Whiting (born March 31, 2005) is an American professional soccer player who plays as a right-back, left-back, or midfielder for Major League Soccer club Nashville SC.

 Career

 In July 2020, Baker-Whiting signed with Tacoma Defiance.

 In May 2021, Baker-Whiting signed with Seattle Sounders FC.
 He made his MLS debut for the Sounders on May 16 as a substitute against Los Angeles FC.
 He was 16 years and 46 days old, making him among the youngest players to play in league history.

+On February 18th, 2026, Baker-Whiting was traded to Nashville SC.